apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 23442    |  WA   |  132.50
 ```

-(Note: While there are specialized ways for computing this particular query other than fully sorting the entire input such (e.g. "TopK"), they typically need the same multi-column comparison operation described below.
+(Note: While there are specialized ways for computing this particular query other than fully sorting the entire input (e.g. "TopK"), they typically need the same multi-column comparison operation described below.
 Thus while  we will use the simplified example in our post, it applies much more broadly)

 ## Basic Implementation

-Let us take the example of a basic sort kernel which takes a set of columns as input, and returns a list of indices identifying the sorted order.
+Let us take the example of a basic sort kernel which takes a set of columns as input, and returns a list of indices identifying a sorted order.

 ```python
 > lexsort_to_indices([